genxnetwork/grape/readme.md

 The project intends to implement best-practices of estimation of recent shared ancestry in a production-ready way.

+Main features:

+1. It can handle input in hg37 and hg38.
+2. Implements phasing and imputation pipeline with GERMLINE + ERSA recent shared ancestry estimation
+3. It has a very fast alternative pipeline without phasing and imputation.
+It uses IBIS + ERSA.
+4. It has a special simulation workflow for the accuracy analysis.
+5. It is fully containerized in Docker.
+6. Fast pipeline workflow with `--flow ibis` option can process 2000 samples in a few minutes.

 ### Stack

 The pipeline is implemented with the Snakemake framework.
 All used components are wrapped in Singularity containers or isolated in a Conda environment.

 The visualisation of execution graph: [svg](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg).

 Multi-core parallelization is highly utilized due to the ability to split input data by each sample/chromosome.

 Information about stages:

+**Germline workflow**

 1. Preprocessing: we remove all multiallelic variants and indels.
 2. Liftover: we use picard tools and lift data from hg38 to hg37.
 3. Phasing: Eagle 2.4.1 and 1000 Genomes reference panel.
 4. Imputation: Minimac4 and 1000 Genomes reference panel.